IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/iotlab-m3_code/README.md

 ```

 ## Definition of sampling rates
 Given that we need to do **periodical sampling**, we need to use the **xtimer module**.
-So we need to inlude it in the [Makefile](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/iotlab-m3_code/Makefile):
+So we need to include it in the [Makefile](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/iotlab-m3_code/Makefile):

 ```c
 USEMODULE += xtimer